-The logic illustrated in Figure 1 relates to a symmetric balancing market.
-On the spot market, a profit maximizing storage hydropower plant only produces in a few high price hours since it is limited in terms of energy by the water stored in the reservoir.
-How much it can produce in such high price hours is constrained by the turbine capacity which is in the example in Figure 1 assumed to be 100MW (left figure).
-If the hydropower plant is now bidding 10MW in the symmetric balancing market in addition to spot market participation, it has to adopt its spot market generation schedule.
-First, the hydropower plant has to run at least at 10MW in each hour of the underlying tendering period in order to reduce its generation output by 10MW if negative energy is requested by the TSO.
-Second, the hydropower plant can only produce 90MW instead of 100MW in high price hours in order to reserve 10MW in case positive energy is needed to balance the system (right figure).
-These changes in the profit maximizing generation schedule correspond to a symmetric balancing market as the SRL market in Switzerland.
-The difference in revenues between the two generation schedules represent the opportunity cost for providing balancing power (Aasgard and Roti, 2016; Gebrekiros et al., 2013).
+On the spot market (Figure 1, left panel), a profit maximizing storage hydropower plant only produces in the high price hours since it is limited in terms of available energy by the water stored in the reservoir.
+How much it can produce in such high price hours is furthermore constrained by the turbine capacity which is assumed to be 100MW for the example.
+If the hydropower plant is now bidding 10MW in the symmetric balancing market in addition to spot market participation, it has to adopt its spot market generation schedule accordingly (Figure 1, right panel).
+First, the hydropower plant has to run with at least at 10MW in each hour of the underlying tendering period (i.e. similar to a baseload power plant) in order to be able to reduce its generation output by 10MW if negative energy is requested by the TSO.
+Second, the hydropower plant can only sell 90MW instead of 100MW in high price hours in order to reserve 10MW for the case that positive energy is needed to balance the system.
+These changes in the generation schedule reflect the requirements of a weekly symmetric balancing market like the SRL market in Switzerland.
+The difference in revenues obtained on the spot market between the two generation schedules represent the opportunity cost for providing balancing capacity (Aasgard and Roti, 2016; Gebrekiros et al., 2013).

 In this paper, we analyse this opportunity costs in relation to the actual balancing market prices.
-By starting with a simplified basic hydropower operation model and extend it by short-term trading option, technical plant details (i.e., head effect) and price uncertainty we are able to identify the opportunity costs for balancing power for a set of Swiss hydropower plants as well as its drivers.
-Regarding the drivers, we only have a look at the individual effect of these drivers on the opportunity cost for providing balancing power rather than a combination of these effects.
-The model details are described below.
-All models have a resolution of one hour (15 minutes in case the intraday market is considered) and are solved for time horizon of one week while each week of the year is solved.
-Solving the model on a weekly instead of a yearly time horizon results from the time intensive solution process when taking into account technical plant characteristics and uncertainties.
-The basic model as well as the model which takes into account short-term trading options could also be solved on yearly basis.
-By solving the model for a weekly instead of a yearly time horizon small deviations from the yearly optimal generation schedule can occur (see appendix A3.1).
-Due to the limited foresight when solving the model on a weekly time horizon, the future value of water is taken into account.
-The future value of water is derived from more long-term models (see, e.g., Gebrekiros et al., 2013).
+By starting with a basic hydropower operation model and extending it to include short-term trading, technical plant details (i.e., the head effect) and price uncertainty we are able to identify the drivers of opportunity costs for a set of Swiss hydropower plants.
+Due to computational limitations, we only have a look at the individual effect of these drivers on the opportunity cost rather than a combination of these effects.

+The model details are described in the following subsections.
+All model versions have a resolution of one hour (15 minutes if the intraday market is considered) and are solved for a time horizon of one week.
+This setting is solved for each week of the year.
+The weekly structure is a consequence of the computationally demanding solution process when taking into account technical plant characteristics and uncertainties.
+For those model versions only a weekly horizon was solvable.
+The basic model as well as the short-term trading model could also be solved on yearly basis.
+However, for the sake of comparability, those model versions are also solved on a weekly basis.

+By solving the model for a weekly instead of a yearly time horizon small deviations from the yearly optimal generation schedule can occur (see Appendix A3.1).
+Due to the limited foresight when solving the model on a weekly time horizon, the future value of water needs to be taken into account.
+This water value is usually derived from long-term models (see, e.g., Gebrekiros et al., 2013).
 In our case, we derive the water values from a simplified yearly hydropower operation model.
 All models are coded in GAMS 25.1.3 and solved using the CPLEX 12.8 solver.